imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README.md

 ```
 ssh [USER]@[IP_ADDRESS]
 ```
 12. Check if the system is running other apt update processes.
+If it is running, it will force you to wait until it is finished to run Step 13.
 ```
 ps aux | grep -i apt
 ```